 Domino Floors, a certified Bona Wood Floor Specialist used Bona adhesive to glue assist my new hardwood floors (glue assist just means they used nailing and gluing to lay the floor).
 This creates a solid foundation for the floor.
 Bona’s silane-based adhesives are unique with their carefully weighted combination of elasticity and strength, specially developed and tested by Bona’s research and development team.
 See more about that here.

 Next, they sanded my floor with a dust containment system (the Bona Atomic 110).
-What’s AMAZING about this system is that it left minimal dust in my home.
+What’s AMAZING about this system is that it leaves minimal dust in the home.
 You can see the machine in my first post; Hardwood Flooring – Choosing a Color.

 Better for the air, for my family, my animals, my house and of course my floors.
-I was ready and prepared for a major dust covering!
+I was ready and prepared for major dust covering everything!
 I had large plastic sheets blocking off the upstairs, I had scheduled my cleaning lady for a full wipe down, only to realize that there was hardly any dust at all!
 I was shocked.
 I had to cancel the cleaning.